jthalpern/jthalpern.github.io/_pages/Scrivener.md

 <img align="left" width="55%" src="\assets\images\Scriv tut\image7.png" alt="My Image" style="padding-right: 10px;">

-<p style="font-size:.875em;" align="center"> <em> In this example, “The House in the Valley” is the name of a chapter, and the scenes within it are labeled purely for the author’s benefit. </em></p>
+<p style="font-size:.875em;"> <em> In this example, “The House in the Valley” is the name of a chapter, and the scenes within it are labeled purely for the author’s benefit. </em></p>

 <p> When you export your finished manuscript, you’ll be able to control whether the names you give your folders and documents will be included in the final product. </p>